 From the 1920s when roads such as Lake City Way NE and Sand Point Way NE were first paved, until the 1990s when most vacant lots in Meadowbrook had been built-upon, the creek system received little or no maintenance or attention.
 Flooding got worse as the amount of impervious surface increased and in many places businesses and other private owners put the stream through drainage pipes and built over it.

-Some of the worst environmental damage was caused by the building of the I-5 freeway, completed in the early 1960s, a vast concrete barrier which cut off the eastward flow of the South Fork streams toward Lake Washington.
+Some of the worst environmental damage was caused by the building of the Interstate 5 freeway, completed in the early 1960s, a vast concrete barrier which cut off the eastward flow of the South Fork streams toward Lake Washington.
 Today water can be seen pooling at the site of Seattle’s North Precinct Police Station on Meridian Ave.
 North on the west side of the freeway.
 The station, inexplicably built at the lowest point in the road and adjacent to a spring, regularly has water in the basement because the water is cut off by the freeway and cannot drain fast enough toward its natural eastward direction.

 For the building of private homes in Seattle, until recent years there were no environmental restrictions to prevent houses from being crowded in next to creeks.
-One of the problems was, and continues to be, that the Thornton Creek system is eighteen miles long and covers twelve square miles in different jurisdictions: in earlier years the creek was in part of unincorporated King County, then Shoreline and into the City of Seattle.
+One of the problems was, and continues to be, that the Thornton Creek system is eighteen miles long and covers twelve square miles in different jurisdictions.
+In earlier years the creek was in part of unincorporated King County, then Shoreline and into the City of Seattle.
 (See: watershed map at the end of this article.)

 Creek and drainage efforts begin in the 1990s